 - On the list of top ten must-read novels for seniors.

-- This drama, HAMNET, is a poignant portrait of a marriage, with the loss of a beloved child at its center.
-It reflects Maggie O’Farrell’s fascination with Shakespeare’s most enthralling play
+HAMNET drama is a poignant portrait of a marriage, with the loss of a beloved child at its center.
+It reflects Maggie O’Farrell’s fascination with Shakespeare’s most enthralling play.

 The 1580s in Warwickshire.
-Ange is a woman who is as feared as she is sought after for her unique gifts.
-Judith resides in Henley Street, Stratford, with her husband and three children: twins Hamnets and Judiths, and daughter, Susanna.
+As a result of her unique gifts, Angel is feared and sought after.
+Judith resides in Henley Street, Stratford, with her husband and three children.
 Hamnet, the 11-year-old son, died in 1596.
 About four years later, the husband writes a play called Hamlet.

 Elyse Walters has said: